-- VHRR (Very High Resolution Radiometer) is a 3-channels VIS/IR radiometer with 8 km resolution in the two IR channels and 2 km in the VIS channel (only two channels on INSAT-1 and INSAT-2 A/B).
-The image cycle is three hours, but more frequent images are taken at intervals to generate trace-motion winds.
-See instrument sheet in Annex A3.1. - On INSAT-2E and 3/A: CCD Camera, a TV camera with three VIS/NIR channels each at 1 km resolution, image cycle 3 hours, more frequent on demand.
-See instrument sheet in Annex A3.1. - Data Collection Service (DCS) Main features: - uplink: frequencies 402.65-402.85 MHz for international DCPs (8 channels of bandwidth 6 kHz), data rate 4.8 kbps, polarisation right-hand circular.
+- VHRR (Very High Resolution Radiometer) is a 3-channels VIS/IR/WV radiometer with 8 km resolution in the IR/WV channels and 2 km in the VIS channel (INSAT-1 and INSAT-2 A/B had only two channels).
+The image cycle is three hours for INSAT 3A and hourly for Kalpana-1, but more frequent images are taken at half an hour intervals to generate cloud motion winds at 00, 06, 12, 18 UTC every day.
+See instrument sheet in Annex A3.1. - On INSAT-2E and INSAT-3A: CCD Camera, a TV camera with three VIS/NIR/SWIR channels each at 1 km resolution, image cycle 3 hours, more frequent on demand.
+See instrument sheet in Annex A3.1. - Data Collection Service (DCS) Main features: - uplink: frequencies 402.65-402.85 MHz for international DCP's (8 channels of bandwidth 6 kHz), data rate 4.8 kbps, polarisation right-hand circular.